hiclib/pastis/doc/documentation.rst

 Pastis
 ======

-In this package, we provide four algorithms to infer the 3D structure of the
+In this package, we provide three algorithms to infer the 3D structure of the
-genome: MDS, NMDS, PM1, PM2.
+genome: PM, MDS, NMDS.
 For all methods, chromosomes are represented as beads on a string, at a given resolution.
 All are installed as a standalone
 program: pastis-pm, pastis-mds, and pastis-nmds.